The charity offers massage therapy to enhance the trust’s care for its patients and support for its staff.

 What type of massage do we provide?

-The type of massage we offer is clinical massage which is very gentle and based on the “Swedish” technique which has been adapted to consider the patients’ physical and emotional needs.
-The department uses oils which have been specially blended for us for our department for safe use within the hospital.
+The type of massage we offer is clinical massage which is very gentle and based on the ‘Swedish’ technique which has been adapted to consider the patients’ physical and emotional needs.
+The department uses oils which have been specially blended for us and have been approved as safe to use within the hospital.

 Massage therapy referral